Sylvia3366/leebyte/README.md

-# tamagotchi-pcb
+# leebyte
-A different take on the famous tamagotchi pet.
+A mischevious tamagotchi pet bunny.
 I made this project as a start point to my hardware journey.

-This project takes tamagotchi to another level by adding a minature PSP1000 joystick that will allow the player to move their pet around and play certain games.
-It also includes a temperature sensing feature that will cause the pet to have different interactions based on your enviornment.
+This project incorporates a 2-axis analog thumb joystick (specifically, for the sony PSP1000) that will allow the player to move their pet around and play certain games.
+There are also the typical three buttons on the right side.
+Additionally, it includes a temperature sensing feature that will cause the pet to have different interactions based on your enviornment.

 - Pictures of your project:
   - A screenshot of a full 3D model of your project